diogoalves12/LDTS-Project/docs/README.md

 ---
 #### **Know code Smells**
-  We addressed all the errors and warnings reported by Error Prone, leaving only five warnings unresolved.
+  We addressed all the errors and warnings reported by Error Prone, leaving only 2 source code warnings and 3 test code warnings unresolved.

 ### **Testing**